Cedar Creek (Pacheco Creek)

-Cedar Creek is a 6.25 mi south flowing stream which heads on the eastern flank of Burra Burra Peak in the Diablo Range, and is tributary to Pacheco Creek, in Santa Clara County, California.
+Cedar Creek is a 6.25 mi south flowing stream which heads on the eastern flank of Burra Burra Peak in the Diablo Range, and is a tributary to Pacheco Creek, in Santa Clara County, California.

 History

 Cedar Creek is likely named for California juniper (Juniperus californica), a small tree similar to Eastern red cedar (Juniperus virginiana) that is native to California, southern Nevada, and western Arizona.

 Watershed

 The Cedar Creek mainstem begins at 1730 ft on the eastern flank of Burra Burra Peak, located about 0.4 mi south of the Dowdy Ranch Visitor's Center of Henry Coe State Park.
 It flows south for 2.0 mi where it is joined on the right by its 5.5 mi long Cañada de la Dormida tributary.
 (Cañada de la Dormida is Spanish for "valley of the sleeping woman".)
 From there it continues south where it is joined on the right by an unnamed tributary in Hageman Canyon, and from there continues south into Hurricane Canyon, after which it ends at its confluence with Pacheco Creek.
 This confluence is 0.67 mi west of the Kaiser-Aetna Road exit at Bell Station on Pacheco Pass Highway (California State Route 152) and 6.5 mi west of Pacheco Pass.